-Earn the World’s First B.A. in christian Liberal Arts & Entrepreneurship.
+Earn the World’s First B.A.
+IN Christian Liberal Arts with an emphasis in Civics, Entrepreneurship, and Economics

-A Degree That Integrates Faith with Mission-Driven Innovation for the Future
+A Degree That Integrates Wisdom From the Past with Innovation for the Future

 apply